WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

     1.  ***Multisignature Expressions.*** A smart signature should support the inclusion of multiple signatures via a logical AND operator.
 They signatures would *all* be required for verification, forming an N of N multisignature, such as joint homeowners who all need to sign over a deed.

-    2.  ***Multisignature Subsets.*** A smart signature should also support M of N multisignatures where only *some* signatures are required for verification, such as a married couple, either of whom can write checks from a bank account.
+    2.  ***Multisignature Subsets.*** A smart signature should also support M of N multisignatures where only *some* signatures are required for verification, such as a married couple, either of whom can write checks from a joint bank account.

-    3.  ***Multisignature Equivalents.*** A smart signature should support the inclusion of multiple signatures via a logical OR operator, such as when a legacy RSA signature, a current EC signatures, and a future-proof Hash Signature that is quantum resistant but very slow are all included and any of them can be used to verify the signature.
+    3.  ***Multisignature Equivalents.*** A smart signature should support the inclusion of multiple signatures via a logical OR operator, such as when a legacy RSA signature, a current EC signatures, and a future-proof Hash Signature (which is quantum resistant but very slow) are all included and any of them can be used to verify the signature.

     4.  ***Varied Content.*** A smart signature should support the inclusion and combination of a variety of different signature elements, including other verification elements like biometric signatures and proof of hardware control, such as a lead developer who requires both his signature and a hardware token to sign off on software releases.
 It should also support the inclusion of elements helpful to enable delegation and other signature uses, such as timestamps.